nikkithayer/press-me/README.md

 For issues or questions:
 1. Check the troubleshooting section
-2. Review the server logs
+2. Review browser console for errors
-3. Check database connectivity
+3. Verify Neon database connection
-4. Verify all dependencies are installed
+4. Check that all dependencies are installed
+5. Ensure database tables are set up (run `npm run setup-db-neon` in server directory)

 ---